Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Forum

 Tuolumne Climbing Skills

-Only a few miles from Yosemite Valley is a different world.
-Just a short drive and almost a vertical mile higher in elevation, Tuolumne Meadows is an alpine rock climbing paradise.
+Only an hour from Yosemite Valley is a different world.
+Almost a vertical mile higher in elevation than Yosemite Valley, Tuolumne Meadows is an alpine rock climbing paradise.
 Giant golden domes, pine trees, and lakes—Tuolumne Meadows offers some of the finest scenery of any climbing area on the planet.

 While Half Dome is visible from Tuolumne’s higher peaks, the climbing is completely different than Yosemite Valley.
 Instead of smooth polished cracks and blank faces, Tuolumne has sharp, angular cracks, endless fields of knobs, golden glacier polish with incut edges, and knobby cracks that take almost any nut at almost any point.
 Popular in the middle of summer when Yosemite Valley can be uncomfortably hot, Tuolumne has little traffic in early and late season, and generally little traffic off of a few popular routes.
 And unlike the near-urban atmosphere of Yosemite Valley, Tuolumne is blissfully void of traffic, haze, and crowds.